luphord/awesome-stars/README.md

 - [SamplerBox](https://github.com/josephernest/SamplerBox) - SamplerBox is a sampler based on RaspberryPi.
 - [micropython-midi](https://github.com/cjbarnes18/micropython-midi) - A midi implementation example for micropython.
 - [FinanceDatabase](https://github.com/JerBouma/FinanceDatabase) - This is a database of 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.
 - [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) - Free and Open Source Machine Translation API.
-100% self-hosted, no limits, no ties to proprietary services.
-Built on top of Argos Translate.
+100% self-hosted, no limits, no ties to proprietary translation services.
 - [datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
 - [rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [recursive](https://github.com/arrowtype/recursive) - Recursive Mono & Sans is a variable font family for code & UI